Finds the address of a field in the object whose reference is currently on the evaluation stack.

 MissingFieldException is thrown if the specified field is not found in the metadata.
 This is typically checked when Microsoft Intermediate Language (MSIL) instructions are converted to native code, not at run time.

-The following Emit constructor overload can use the ldflda opcode:
+The following Emit method overload can use the ldflda opcode: